Skip to main content

 When you experience persistent fatigue, unexplained weight changes, or a sense of being perpetually “off,” your body is providing you with valuable data.
 The purpose of laboratory testing is to translate these subjective feelings into objective, measurable information, giving you a precise understanding of the conversation happening within.

 Assessing the influence of your lifestyle on this system begins with understanding the primary hormonal axes.
 These are command-and-control pathways that govern your physiology.
-Your daily choices regarding nutrition, sleep, stress management, and are the primary inputs that regulate these systems.
+Your daily choices regarding nutrition, sleep, stress management, and physical activity are the primary inputs that regulate these systems.
 Therefore, a foundational laboratory assessment provides a snapshot of how effectively your lifestyle is supporting your endocrine function.

 The Core Endocrine Regulators